Correlation detection in trees for planted graph alignment: Properties of the likelihood ratio

 \begin{proof}[Proof of Lemma \ref{lemma:LR_developed}] We prove this result by recursion.
-An empty product being set to $1$, there is nothing to prove in the case $n=0$.
-Let us first establish formula \eqref{eq:lemma:LR_developed} for $n=1$.
-In that case, the depth 1 trees $t$, $t'$ are identified by the degrees $d$, $d'$ of their root node.
-Since $\cX_0$ is a singleton, $L_0$ is identically 1, and from \eqref{eq:LR_rec_1} we have that On the other hand, in evaluating expression \eqref{eq:lemma:LR_developed}, we only need consider trees $\tau$ in $\cX_1$ with root degree $k\leq c\wedge c'$, since for larger $k$, one of the two sets $\cS(\tau,t)$ or $\cS(\tau,t')$ is empty.
-For such $k$, we have $|\cS(\tau,t)|=c!/(c-k)!$.
-The right-hand term in \eqref{eq:lemma:LR_developed} thus writes which gives precisely \eqref{eq:expr_L1_rec}.
+An empty product being set to $1$, there is nothing to prove in the case $d=0$.
+Let us first establish formula \eqref{eq:lemma:LR_developed} for $d=1$.
+In that case, trees $t$, $t'$ of depth $1$ are identified by the degrees $c$, $c'$ of their root node.
+Since $\cX_0$ is a singleton, $L_0$ is identically 1, and from \eqref{eq:lemma:LR_rec} we have that On the other hand, when evaluating expression \eqref{eq:lemma:LR_developed} for $d=1$ we only need consider trees $\tau$ in $\cX_1$ with root degree $k\leq c\wedge c'$, since for a larger $k$ one of the two sets $\cS(\tau,t)$ or $\cS(\tau,t')$ will be empty.
+When $\tau$ is the tree of $\cX_1$ with root degree $k$, we have The right-hand term in \eqref{eq:lemma:LR_developed} thus writes which gives precisely \eqref{eq:expr_L1_rec}.
+Now assume that \eqref{eq:lemma:LR_developed} has been established up to $d-1\geq 1$.
+Expressing $L_{d}$ in terms of $L_{d-1}$ based on \eqref{eq:lemma:LR_rec}, and replacing in there the explicit expression of $L_{d-1}$ in \eqref{eq:lemma:LR_developed}, we get